Skip to main content

 Forget what you think you know about data analysis and data science.

 “You need to be an expert analyst with a background in statistics.”
-FALSE.
-“It is only for big corporations with data scientists and seasoned analysts.”
-FALSE.
-“It costs a fortune to set up with complex software.”
-STILL FALSE.
+False.
+“It’s only for big corporations with data scientists.”
+Also false.
+“It costs a fortune to set up.”
+Still false.

-The real story of data analysis is about one of our clients, the CEO of a 25-person communications agency.
+The real story of data analysis is about a CEO running a 25-person communications agency.
 No technical background in statistics.
-No massive budget for sophisticated tools.
-Just an intuition: her best clients had something in common she could not pinpoint without analyzing the right variables.
+No massive budget.
+Just an intuition: her best clients had something in common she couldn’t pin down without looking at the right variables.

-By analyzing her data over 3 years with simple tools and basic visualization techniques, she uncovered an invisible pattern in her dashboards: companies that hired a marketing director were 7 times more likely to use her services within the following 6 months.
+By going through three years of her own data with simple tools and basic visualization, she found an invisible pattern in her dashboards.
+Companies that hired a marketing director were 7 times more likely to use her services within the following six months.

-This single insight, born from a rigorous descriptive analysis, transformed her prospecting approach.
-Instead of reaching out to 1,000 companies at random, she now targets the 50 that just hired a marketing director.
+That single insight, born from a rigorous descriptive analysis, changed her prospecting approach entirely.
+Instead of reaching out to 1,000 companies at random, she targets the 50 that just hired a marketing director.

 Data analysis is your new competitive edge

-• Which prospects will buy (and which ones waste your time)
+• which prospects will actually buy (and which ones will drain your calendar)

 Why 90% of companies fail (and how to avoid their mistakes)